cisagov/ScubaGear/README.md

 [![PSGallery Downloads][psgallery-downloads-img]][psgallery]
 [![GitHub Issues][github-issues-img]][github-issues]

-ScubaGear is an assessment tool that verifies that a Microsoft 365 (M365) tenant’s configuration conforms to the policies described in the Secure Cloud Business Applications ([SCuBA](https://cisa.gov/scuba)) Security Configuration Baseline [documents](/baselines/README.md).
+ScubaGear is an assessment tool that verifies that a Microsoft 365 (M365) tenant’s configuration conforms to the policies described in the Secure Cloud Business Applications ([SCuBA](https://cisa.gov/scuba)) Secure Configuration Baseline [documents](/baselines/README.md).

 > **Note**: This documentation can be read using [GitHub Pages](https://cisagov.github.io/ScubaGear).